The NYT’s Visual Election Outcome Explorer

 You can option-click on any of the buttons to see the transitions in slow-motion!
 I added this for debugging, but we left it in because it’s fun to see exactly how the transitions work.

-Trying to make code and data more human.
-Creator of https://t.co/IrZi1UOB3k and #d3js.
+Code and data for humans.
+Creator of #d3js.
 Former @nytgraphics editor.
 Pronounced BOSS-tock.